-Recognizing Signs of Pain in Seniors Who Have Dementia
+Recognizing Signs of Pain in Older Adults With Dementia

 Dementia is a widespread illness, primarily affecting seniors.
 This progressive disease is often misunderstood, since symptoms can vary depending on the person and stage of dementia.
 As an illness of the brain, dementia affects a person's ability to remember things, think logically, and carry out everyday tasks.
 In later stages, people can become non-verbal and communication gets increasingly difficult.
 However, people can live for a long time after dementia is first diagnosed, which is why high-quality dementia care is important.

 Different people will express pain in different ways.
 This sometimes makes it difficult to assess how much pain a person is in and whether their behaviors are related to pain at all.
 One solution is to always understand that pain can be the cause of a challenging behavior, and to check for causes of pain before treating the behaviors as something else.
-Below are some common signs of pain in seniors who have dementia:
+Below are some common signs of pain in older adults with dementia:

 A change in facial expressions, especially ones that signal discomfort